uqpug/uqpug.github.io/index.md

 ---
-title: "UQ Python User Group"
+title: "UQ Python User Group (UQ PUG)"
 ---

-Welcome to the UQ Python User Group.
+Welcome to the UQ Python User Group (UQ PUG).
 We meet monthly, and our next gathering is on the 6th of March.
 We meet in room 12-N109 (Central Library).

 ## About us

 ### Who are we?

-We are a **gathering for Python users of any proficiency**, to help each other solve problems, share resources and tips, discover new features and hang out as a friendly community.
+UQ PUG is a **gathering for Python users of any proficiency**, to help each other solve problems, share resources and tips, discover new features and hang out as a friendly community.

 ### When do we meet?